Chocolate Ice Cream that's good for you?

 If you decide to freeze it and it gets too hard to scoop, try this handy anti-freeze ice cream scoop.

-- 13 Tbsp cocoa (for more health benefits, use raw cacao, or use carob for AIP)
+- Cocoa: For more health benefits, use organic raw cacao instead of cocoa, or use organic carob powder for AIP.

-- 1 Tbsp arrowroot powder (omit for low-carb)
+- 1 Tbsp arrowroot powder (as thickener; use extra gelatin low carb)

 - Chill coconut milk prior to starting, if possible.

-- Mix the coconut milk (reserving ¼ cup), cocoa (or carob), salt, stevia (or other sweeteners), lemon juice, and arrowroot powder (if using it) in a blender (like a Vitamix or a Blendtec, with a mixer or by hand.
+- Mix the coconut milk (reserving ¼ cup), cocoa (or carob), MCT oil, salt, stevia (or other sweeteners), lemon juice, and arrowroot powder (if using it) in a blender (like a Vitamix or a Blendtec), with a mixer or by hand.

 - After 5 minutes, stir the gelatin in (it should have the consistency of applesauce.